Nelspike/Nelspike.github.io/_posts/2024-09-02-video-game-youtube-journey.markdown

 ## But Nel, what will you actually do with your channel?

 Putting it simply, I'll just post videos of me playing video games.
 That's it!
 Or well...
 Maybe a small twist: I'll post videos of me playing _retro_ video games!
-The definition of what a retro game is is pretty subjective, so I'll try to narrow it down, or at least, to what I will consider a retro game for the channel: **Anything that's 20 or more years old**.
+The definition of what a retro game is is pretty subjective, so I'll try to narrow it down, or at least, to what I will consider a retro game for the channel: *Anything that's 20 or more years old*.
 And I won't look at genre either, just post videos!

 ## Wait...
 Why?

 A better question would be: "why not"?
 Nah, just kidding.
 I've recently been to Japan _twice_ in the last two years, and seeing how there were dedicated stores to retro gaming, retro arcades and a general love and care for all things electronic, it made me think twice about a couple of things:

 - What kinds of things do I like doing in my free time?
-- What exactly are my hobbies, do I have anything I feel this passaionate about?
+- What exactly are my hobbies, do I have anything I feel this passionate about?
 - I've been talking about playing and cherishing retro games, why haven't I done anything in that regard?
 - What's stopping me from just...
 Doing it?